 Apple cider vinegar — and its gummy counterparts — are often marketed as weight-loss aids.
-But, according to Figueroa, there's limited scientific proof that ACV promotes weight loss at all.
+But there's limited scientific proof that ACV promotes weight loss at all, according to Figueroa.
 "Most of the weight-loss claims [of apple cider vinegar] stem from animal studies," she explains.
 (A 2016 study, for example, found that ACV prevents obesity in rats.)
 Such animal studies have linked acetic acid, the main component of ACV, to reduced fat storage and improved metabolism — but these effects don't necessarily apply to humans, explains Figueroa.
-(Related: I Tried An Apple Cider Vinegar Cleanse Gave Me Abs...and an Awful Stomach Ache)

-Some ACV gummies are fortified with vitamin B12, giving brands an excuse to claim that the chewables can increase energy levels.
+Some ACV gummies are fortified with vitamin B12, giving brands an excuse to claim that chewables can increase energy levels.
 (ICYDK, vitamin B12 is necessary for energy production in the body, notes Acerra.)
 But there's a catch: Taking "vitamin B12 will improve energy — but only if you're deficient in the nutrient," explains Plowe.
 Even then, B12 deficiency isn't a one-size-fits-all condition, and there's no one definition as to what a B12 deficiency constitutes.
-That said, symptoms typically include tiredness, weakness, constipation, loss of appetite, weight loss, among others, according to the National Institutes of Health.
-So, if you think you're low on B12 (which is more likely to occur in vegans or vegetarians as B12 is mostly found in meat) or feel especially fatigued, Acerra recommends consulting a doctor rather than going ham on ACV gummies.
-(Related: Why B Vitamins Are the Secret to More Energy)
+That said, symptoms typically include tiredness, weakness, constipation, loss of appetite, and weight loss, among others, according to the National Institutes of Health (NIH).
+So, if you think you're low on B12 (which is more likely to occur in vegans or vegetarians as B12 is mostly found in meat) or feel especially fatigued, consult a doctor rather than going ham on ACV gummies, Acerra recommends.

 The trendy treats are also frequently marketed as "immune support" supplements, allegedly due to their pectin content.
 Pectin strengthens the gut lining and promotes the growth of beneficial bacteria, according to a 2020 study.
 The stronger gut lining and increase in "good" bacteria can add up to a healthier gut, which is crucial for a healthy immune system, says Plowe.
 (Your gut lining is also the core of your immune system, and it defends you against viruses, harmful bacteria, etc.) But, ICYMI earlier, ACV gummies don't contain a ton of pectin to begin with — plus, the only studies available on ACV and immunity involve animals (not humans), such as this 2017 study on fish.